-This article includes discussion of Duchenne muscular dystrophy, DMD, Duchenne's muscular dystrophy, Duchennes muscular dystrophy, Duchenne's dystrophinopathy, Duchennes dystrophinopathy, Duchenne dystrophy, and pseudohypertrophic muscular dystrophy.
+This article includes discussion of Duchenne muscular dystrophy, DMD, Duchenne s muscular dystrophy, Duchennes muscular dystrophy, Duchenne s dystrophinopathy, Duchennes dystrophinopathy, Duchenne dystrophy, dytrophinopathy, and pseudohypertrophic muscular dystrophy.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Duchenne muscular dystrophy (DMD) is a genetic neuromuscular disorder that affects 1 in 5000 males.
 The author outlines the clinical presentation and advances in the molecular pathogenesis and treatment of Duchenne muscular dystrophy.
 Proactive management with corticosteroids and early recognition of cardiac and respiratory pathophysiology has had a significant impact on improving the outcome of patients with Duchenne muscular dystrophy.
-Eteplirsen, a drug that promotes truncated dystrophin production by restoring the translational reading frame through skipping of exon 51, has shown promise in phase 3 clinical trials for patients with this deletion and was approved by the FDA for accelerated approval, paving the way for new treatment options for patients with Duchenne muscular dystrophy.
+Additionally, new exon-skipping treatments are showing promise in patients with certain DMD gene mutations and gene therapy preliminary results are very encouraging.

 • Duchenne muscular dystrophy is a multisystem progressive genetic disease that primarily causes skeletal and cardiac muscle degeneration.

 • Dystrophin, a subsarcolemmal protein, is responsible for the severe pathology of muscle cells, and most therapeutic efforts are directed to provide this protein for the muscle tissue.

 • Survival is currently prolonged with corticosteroid use, ventilatory support, and multidisciplinary care.